oak/sbs4j/README.md

 The following features are planned to be supported:

-- Use of more effective/lower footprint code and reduce copying to a minimal.
 - Helper methods for serializing/deserializing more complex objects easier and with less code (e.g., List, Map, Optional, etc.).
-- Reflection-based serialization and deserialization (i.e., process an object and its fields without writing any custom code).
+- Alternative reflection-based serialization and deserialization (i.e., process an object and its fields without writing any custom code).

 [`SerializerBuffer`]: https://github.com/oak/sbs4j/blob/master/src/main/java/dev/oak3/sbs4j/SerializerBuffer.java